 One-to-one Performance, as we are exploring it here, relates to a form that has emerged from live art, fine art, and performance art traditions.
 In the one-to-one event, a performer and audience member have an intimate and interactive encounter designed by the performer for an audience of one.
 Rachel Zerihan usefully sums up one-to-one performance in her guide for the Live Art Development Agency: ‘One to One’ or ‘One on One’ or ‘Audience of One’ are all terms used to describe a performance that invites one audience member to experience the piece on their own’ (2009: 3).
 She then explores the dynamics of one-to-one performance, noting that it demands a rethinking of roles and power: ‘questions around one’s individual role in the performance’s agency - in terms of cultural politics, erotic encounters, sacred moments, therapeutic interactions and risky opportunities - are brought to the foreground’ (2009: 3).

 Adrian Howells (1962-2014) was a one-to-one performance practitioner who brought major critical and popular attention to the artform.
 His body of work - which includes work as both himself and the alter ego Adrienne - often used quotidian scenarios to enable profound, unexpected, and revelatory encounters with audiences/strangers.
-Described by Deirdre Heddon and Dominic Johnson:
+These are described by Deirdre Heddon and Dominic Johnson:

-Whether spooning an audience-participant on a bed, or bathing, feeding, or holding one, washing one’s hair or feet, Howells’ encounters were rigorously planned and simultaneously, forcefully open to negotiation, challenge, and change (Heddon and Johnson 2016: 9).
+Whether spooning an audience-participant on a bed, or bathing, feeding, or holding one, washing one’s hair or feet, Howells’ encounters were rigorously planned and simultaneously, forcefully open to negotiation, challenge, and change (Heddon and Johnson, 2016: 9).

 In Footwashing for the Sole, Howells, in his own words, ‘simply washed, dried, anointed with oils, massaged and kissed the participant’s feet’, and the performance, including the conversation surrounding the act of footwashing, provides a useful parallel to the encounters we created within Kicking Up Our Heels (explored later) (2016: 189).
 In particular, Howells noted that Footwashing was designed to create and hold space for audience members: